 When you review your income information on your Driver Dashboard or in Box 1a of your 1099-K, you’ll see that your gross ride receipts are likely greater than the amount you took home in earnings.
 That’s because the IRS requires Lyft to include everything that was charged to your passengers in the gross receipts.

 That includes the Lyft Fee, tolls, and other fees.
 Don’t worry.
 You can deduct these additional amounts from your income so you don’t pay taxes on them.
 Lyft makes it easy by providing annual totals for all these additional amounts on your Driver Dashboard.
+If you are using TurboTax Self-Employed, check out "How do I enter my Lyft tax information?" for step-by-step instructions.

 Reporting your self-employed business profits